sjeguedes/symfonyTDAC/README.md

 # SymfonyTDAC

 ## Symfony upgrade from version 3.1 to 4.4 LTS, with bugs fixing and features improvements
-This application manages tasks as a "to do list".
+This application manages tasks as a kind of "to do list".
 It is only accessible with a user account, and obviously he has to be authenticated!

-- An anonymous user (visitor) is redirected automatically to login page.
+- An anonymous user (visitor) is automatically redirected to login page.
+- An authenticated user is redirected to application homepage after successful login action.
+- A disconnected user is redirected to login page again.

 Task features:
 - Each task is associated to a single author.